openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lateralCervicalNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lateral cervical nucleus' is a nucleus of spinal cord.
-It is part of the dorsal horn of spinal cord.
+   :definition: Is a nucleus of spinal cord.
+Is part of the dorsal horn of spinal cord. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002176) ('is_a' and 'relationship')]
-   :description: A diffusely arranged nucleus located in the dorsal portions of the lateral funiculus at about cervical levels C1-C3; synaptic station for the spinocervicothalamic tract.
+   :description: A diffusely arranged nucleus located in the dorsal portions of the lateral funiculus at about cervical levels C1-C3; synaptic station for the spinocervicothalamic tract. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002176)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106050
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002176#lateral-cervical-nucleus
    :name: lateral cervical nucleus